dino0320/dino0320.github.io/docs/_posts/blog/github-pages/posting-for-github-pages/en/2025-05-29-posting-for-github-pages-en.md

 > bundle exec jekyll serve
 ```

-2. Access the article’s URL.
+2. Access the article's URL.
 The article will be available at `http://localhost:4000/year/month/day/title`.
 If you defined `categories` or `permalink` in the front matter, the URL may differ.